 Spin-lock dumbbells are the old-school weights you all know.

 They have a limited weight capacity (around 55lbs per dumbbell) and are slow to change weight.

 But they are the cheapest of all dumbbells.

 Selectorized dumbbells are the modern types that you see everywhere online.

-They are more expensive, but many models hold more weight than spin-locks (around 90lb per dumbbells).
+They are more expensive (go to my other post to find out why), but many models hold more weight than spin-locks (around 90lb per dumbbell).

 These are also extremely convenient, have a low footprint, and allow quick weight changes.